 The following conventions are used throughout this Study Guide in order to help identify important information and avoid confusion over the intended meaning.

-• Ellipsis (...)
+- Ellipsis (...)

 Indicates a continuation; such as an incomplete list of example items, or a continuation from preceding text.

+- Used to highlight specific terms.

-• Bold
+Bold